What happens to your body when you sneeze?

-(WHTM) — Everyone has experienced a sneeze.
-Whether it’s allergies, an illness, or just a random sneeze that seemed to appear out of nowhere, have you ever wondered what happens to your body during that split-second sneeze?
+(WHTM) – Everyone has experienced a sneeze — whether it’s from allergies, an illness or just a random one that seemed to appear out of nowhere.
+But have you ever wondered what happens to your body during that split-second sneeze?

 A sneeze, by definition, is a sudden, forceful, uncontrolled burst of air through the nose and mouth.